Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Concept and Purpose💡:
 --------------------
-Our pokedex is built to let knowpokemon newcomers  basic information of pokemons like pokemon names, type and number.
+Our pokedex is built to let pokemon newcomers know basic information of pokemons like pokemon names, type and number.

 Project's Key Features🔑:
 -------------------------